-- 5.17 Following our review we consider that in large part, the business plans present adequate justification for the proposed controllable costs. - 5.18 We propose adjustment to the companies' staff costs (including board costs and engineering staff) and/or numbers.
-This is more material in respect of MEL's plan than for GNI (UK). - 5.19 We have reduced the Other Mutualisation costs in the MEL forecasts by 20% to reflect external benchmarking indicating that lower costs for Chairperson and Non-Executive Directors is appropriate.
-This figure has been determined using data from similar organisations and MEL's own analysis. - 5.20 We have proposed significant cuts to the engineering staff costs for both MEL and GNI (UK).
-With regard to the proposed disallowance of MEL's new energy transition staff, we are willing to include these if adequate justification and forecast outputs are provided. - 5.21 For GNI (UK)'s costs, we are concerned about cost escalation for SCADA and comms following the withdrawal of the Kilostream system and whether the costs of its replacement offer value for money.
-Similarly for the GMO (NI) there are concerns about the business case and value for money of planned projects on the Delphi IT system.
-In both cases we propose an adjustment to the allowances requested in the business plans.
+- 5.18 Following our review we consider that in large part, the business plans present adequate justification for the finalised controllable costs. - We are adjusting the companies' staff costs (including board costs and engineering staff) and/or numbers.
+This is more material in respect of MEL's plan than for GNI (UK). - 5.20 We have reduced the Other Mutualisation costs in the MEL forecasts by 20% to reflect external benchmarking indicating that lower costs for Chairperson and Non-Executive Directors is appropriate.
+This figure has been determined using data from similar organisations and MEL's own analysis. - 5.21 MEL proposed to increase its engineering staff number to 12 FTEs, from the GT17 allowance of 5.8 and the actual average headcount of 9.3.
+In the draft decision, we proposed to reduce the allowed staff cost and to allow two of the additional staff above GT17 allowances.
+In MEL's response, it provided additional information outlining savings as a result of bringing work in-house and providing objectives for the two energy transition staff. - The savings were difficult to confirm and it seemed questionable that the additional FTEs could be fully justified.
+We have therefore made provision for 10 FTEs for engineering staff, which is an additional 4.2 FTEs from GT17.
+This will account for WTL assets, energy transition, connections and increased work scope. - 5.23 For GNI (UK)'s costs, we are concerned about cost escalation for Supervisory Control and Data Acquisition (SCADA) and communications following the withdrawal of the Kilostream system and whether the costs of its replacement offer value for money. - 5.24 Similarly for the GMO (NI) there are concerns about the business case and value for money of planned projects on the Delphi IT system.
+In both cases we have partially reduced the allowances.
+Following further consultation with the TSO the figure for GNI (UK)'s SCADA has been increased from £0.3m in the draft determination to £0.8m in the final determination.
+However, it still remains unclear why the overall cost submission increased materially in the final two years of the price control. - 5.25 MEL and GNI (UK) both forecast real price increases on Maintenance and Emergency Response Contract (MERC).
+We have curtailed the allowances as we did not consider this increase was justified.
+For GNI (UK), we applied a 5% reduction on allowances to achieve this outcome.
+Consequently, we have adjusted the AGI maintenance allowance to ensure that the combined reduction (-£0.29m) is in line with our experts recommendations, to which